tmasthay/parareal/README.md

 # parareal_tests.jl
 Provides two test cases.
 The first converges quickly (in the eyeball norm) and is a case where the algorithm may provide speedup.
 The other converges very slowly, indicating a test case where parareal version will likely be slower than sequential algorithm.

+# Maintenance Note
+Give that Julia is a young language, this code may very well need minor changes in order to run.
+It should be compatible with Julia 0.7 at worst.